• Disease Overview

 Affected populations

-As this syndrome becomes better and more widely known, more cases of LYS may be reported in the literature.
+As this syndrome becomes better and more widely known, more cases of LYS may be reported in the medical literature.

 • < Previous section